 Last season, after a slow start which saw the U's bring in manager Chris Agutter, Hastings spent large parts of the season in and around the playoff places.
 Eventually they fell just short of a playoff spot, finishing 7th with 67 points, two places and nine points behind Horsham in the final spot.
 Manager Agutter was picked up by Worthing in the summer, and is currently flying high in National League South.

 This season has seen Hastings struggle to reach the same heights as last season.
-Hastings are currently sat in 20th place with 24 points from 29 matches (W6 D6 L17).
+Hastings are currently sat in 20th place with 28 points from 32 matches (W7 D7 L18).
 It was a solid start to the season, with Hastings occupying top spot after two games, after two wins in the first two matches of the season.
 A tough spell followed, and five games without a win saw the Us drop to 18th place, before recovering to sit in the upper end of the bottom half of the table.
-Recent form has been a real concern, with eight defeats in the last ten and only one win in that time, against fellow strugglers Bognor Regis Town.
+Recent form has been a real concern, with seven defeats in the last ten and only one win in that time, last weekend against fellow strugglers Hendon.
 It must be said, however, that the defeats have largely been narrow deficits, with five by just the one-goal margin.

 Head to Head